Weather

 Here is the latest weather forcast for my area.
 I used the convert button to put the readings into fahrenheit for you.
 (But the text below the pictures stays in celsius.)

-Read, digest, and stop whining.
+Read, digest, and stop whining. :P :twisted:

 You do not have the required permissions to view the files attached to this post.